jitsi-contrib/prosody-plugins/lobby_autostart/README.md

 - Prerequisites:
   - Enable the lobby feature and test that it works as expected when manually activated by a moderator.

-  - Make sure you have a way for moderators to bypass the lobby  Test that it works when lobby is activated manually by another moderator.
+  - Make sure you have a way for moderators to bypass the lobby.
+Test that it works when lobby is activated manually by another moderator.

   - Check that you have `/usr/share/jitsi-meet/prosody-plugins/mod_persistent_lobby.lua`.
 If it's not there, that means